Academic Policy 1405.11

 No person involved in the promotion and tenure process shall consider the fact of a faculty member’s having sought or obtained a suspension of the probationary period under this policy in decisions concerning promotion or tenure of the faculty member.

 If the tenure clock suspension request is granted, an appropriate indication shall be placed in the applicant’s promotion file.
 All documentation regarding the rationale for the request shall be kept confidential and maintained in a file separate from the faculty member’s official institutional personnel file.
-This confidential file may be accessed by and a copy must be released to the applicant upon request.
+This confidential file may be accessed by, and a copy must be released to, the applicant upon request.

 As part of the approval of a request to suspend the probationary period, the faculty member will be notified of (and acknowledge) the specific period of service which will not be counted towards tenure and of the adjusted timing of the faculty member’s probationary period (including the mandatory tenure review).
 Any extension of the probationary period is subject to all other applicable policies.